Honouring Her Majesty Queen Elizabeth II, the RNLI's longest serving patron

 The 1960s were famously a time of change, and one of those changes was in the way we use the sea.
 More dinghy sailors and swimmers needed help, and traditional deep-sea lifeboats were not quite right for these jobs.
 RNLI engineers began developing inshore lifeboats – smaller, faster craft that could reach people quickly and in shallower waters.
 And the staff and students at Atlantic College in South Wales were a big help in this project.

-On 25 June 1965, The Queen and The Duke of Edinburgh visited Atlantic College and inspected some of these next-generation lifeboats.
+On 25 June 1965, Her Majesty Queen Elizabeth II and the late HRH The Prince Philip, Duke of Edinburgh visited Atlantic College and inspected some of these next-generation lifeboats.
 The D class got the royal seal of approval, and has since gone on to save 17,859 lives.

 I name this lifeboat …

-On 17 July 1972, The Queen became the first reigning monarch to name a lifeboat.
+On 17 July 1972, Queen Elizabeth II became the first reigning monarch to name a lifeboat.
 Members of the Royal British Legion had raised £51,000 towards a new Solent class lifeboat, to celebrate the Legion’s 50th anniversary.
-The Queen is also that charity’s Patron, and was glad to name the lifeboat The Royal British Legion Jubilee.
+Her Majesty was also that charity’s Patron, and was glad to name the lifeboat The Royal British Legion Jubilee.

-The naming ceremony took place at the Henley Royal Regatta, some distance from the sea, and The Queen said that the unusual location showed ‘a recognition of the wonderful support which the Royal National Lifeboat Institution receives from its inland branches as well as from the coastal towns and villages’.
-Her Majesty’s recognition of the tireless work of the RNLI’s inland fundraisers has continued throughout her patronage.
-In 2019, for example, she awarded the British Empire Medal to Gordon Schofield from the Stockport Fundraising Branch.
+The naming ceremony took place at the Henley Royal Regatta, some distance from the sea, and Queen Elizabeth II said that the unusual location showed ‘a recognition of the wonderful support which the Royal National Lifeboat Institution receives from its inland branches as well as from the coastal towns and villages’.
+Her Majesty’s recognition of the tireless work of the RNLI’s inland fundraisers continued throughout Queen Elizabeth II's patronage.
+In 2019, for example, Her Majesty awarded the British Empire Medal to Gordon Schofield from the Stockport Fundraising Branch.
 Gordon had been volunteering with the RNLI for more than 70 years.
-It seems even The Queen still has a little catching up to do!

-This year, the RNLI is honouring The Duke of Edinburgh's longstanding commitment to maritime services and a lifetime of support to The Queen by naming a new lifeboat Duke of Edinburgh.
+Last year, the RNLI honoured the late HRH Prince Philip, Duke of Edinburgh's longstanding commitment to maritime services and a lifetime of support to Queen Elizabeth II by naming a new lifeboat Duke of Edinburgh.

 The biggest day in training